githABBBz/Sport/README.md

 Quack

-Attempt to guess what number was chosen at random
+Guess what number was chosen at random

 Encode and copy text